7 Ways to Market Your Small Businesses on a Budget

-Small businesses should focus on having a few great social media pages rather than trying to be on every platform.
+The focus for small businesses is to have 1 or 2 really great social media pages, rather than trying to be on every platform.
 This will make for a better customer experience, and you won’t waste time & energy on content audiences will aimlessly scroll past.

-Generally speaking, it’s useful for any business to have a Facebook page as a starting point.
-Being the dominant social media platform, Facebook pages become a vital point of contact for customers and your business could seem less credible without one.
+Generally speaking, it’s useful for any business as Facebook has become a vital point of contact for customers and your business could seem less credible without one.
 Think of your Facebook page as an extension of your website, providing audiences with all the important information about your business and offering the same customer service experience.

 For example, a SaaS probably doesn’t need an Instagram account.
 Why?
 Because it doesn’t offer visually appealing content and it’s unlikely that customers will convert while they are scrolling through an app.
 Instead, consider a YouTube channel to post tutorial content around the software.

 In contrast Instagram is a golden opportunity for retail, using images to create a brand aesthetic, collaborate with influencers and run contests.

 To understand what platforms are best for engaging your audience, use custom short URLs - which tools like Rebrandly URL Shortener — to see where your marketing efforts are performing best, and adjust accordingly.